ratnadeepb/rust-onvm-v2/README.md

 # Attempt to migrate openNetVM to Rust

+### Detour to DPDK FFI
+I was working on this repo to build a generic DPDK FFI interface for Rust.
+Some way down the line, I realised that I was re-inventing a lot of the wheel.
+Thus, I have had to take a little detour to understand async Rust (async-std, Futures, Tokio and mio) better.
+This would lead to a more stable runtime.
+The capsule team is working on the same thing right now.
+So I might again come back and fork off their work if possible, otherwise I am going to implement as much of a runtime as I possibly can.

 ## openNetVM
 This is an attempt to migrate openNetVM developed and maintained primarily by Dr. Timothy Wood and his team at the George Washington University.